 Thanks to the GCN extension, you can leverage the Oracle Cloud Infrastructure DevOps Resources in VS Code to build a native executable of your application on the cloud instead of locally.

-Next you can create a container with Native Image version of the application and deploy it on a Kubernetes cluster on Oracle Cloud Infrastructure and Amazon Web Services.
+Next you can create a container with Native Image version of the application and deploy it on a Kubernetes cluster on Oracle Cloud Infrastructure, Amazon Web Services and Google Cloud Platform.

 A complete guide on how to deploy an application to a Kubernetes cluster in AWS EKS is available.